ankraft/ACME-oneM2M-CSE-mkdocs/docs/howtos/ExperimentalWebSocketBinding.md

 ## Establishing WebSocket Connections

-Another experimental feature is that WebSockets may be established from AEs as well as CSE's (or *registrees* and *registrars* in oneM2M terms).
+Another experimental feature is that WebSockets may be established from AEs as well as CSEs (or *registrees* and *registrars* in oneM2M terms).
 The original (current) specification states that WebSockets must only be established by a *registree*, but this is very limiting and may force small ADN devices to implement multiple oneM2M bindings technologies when they want to be able to receive notifications even when no WebSocket connection has been established.
 Also, it is not clearly specified how to store requests from a *registrar* to a *registree* in case a connection is not available at the moment.

 The implemented experimental feature now adds the following procedure and a special URL schema for the *poa* (point of access) attribute for WebSocket connections: